okta/terraform-provider-okta/.github/CONTRIBUTING.md

 `OKTA_VCR_CASSETTE` new cassettes can be recorded an org with specific feature flags enabled on it.
 Thereafter, that org doesn't need to be live any further to have its tests run as they are replayed with VCR.
-If you add new cassettes to the repo please notes about them in the `test/fixtures/vcr/CASSETTES.md` file.
+If you add new cassettes to the repo please add notes about them in the `test/fixtures/vcr/CASSETTES.md` file.

 Examples: